dialogic-godot/documentation/documentation/getting-started.md

 Once your character is created, you will see the character editor.
 This editor has four main sections.
 <img src="/media/character_editor.png" width="600"/>

-You can learn more about portraits, custom portraits and the character settings in this tutorial: [Characters & Portraits](characters-and-portraits.md)
+You can learn more about portraits, custom portraits, and the character settings in this tutorial: [Characters & Portraits](characters-and-portraits.md)

 ---

-## 5. Adding the dialog to your game
+## 5. Adding dialog to your game

-The last important step is to actually have this dialog show up in your game.
+The last important step is to actually have your dialog show up in your game.

-For that, we need two things to happen:
+For that, we need two things:

-- A) having nodes that can display our timeline and
+- A) to have nodes that can display our timeline
-- B) start the execution of the timeline.
+- B) to start the execution of the timeline.

 Luckily for us, Dialogic provides a method that does both of those: `Dialogic.start(timeline_name_or_path)`